Amazon DynamoDB

-Amazon DynamoDB is a fully managed proprietary NoSQL database service that supports key–value and document data structures and is offered by Amazon.com as part of the Amazon Web Services portfolio.
-DynamoDB uses synchronous replication across multiple data centers for high durability and availability.
-DynamoDB was announced by Amazon CTO Werner Vogels on January 18, 2012, and is presented as an evolution of Amazon SimpleDB.
+Amazon DynamoDB is a managed NoSQL database service provided by Amazon Web Services (AWS).
+It supports key-value and document data structures and is designed to handle a wide range of applications requiring scalability and performance.

-Background
+History

 Werner Vogels, CTO at Amazon.com, provided a motivation for the project in his 2012 announcement.
 Amazon began as a decentralized network of services.
 Originally, services had direct access to each other's databases.
 When this became a bottleneck on engineering operations, services moved away from this direct access pattern in favor of public-facing APIs.
 Still, third-party relational database management systems struggled to handle Amazon's client base.
 This culminated during the 2004 holiday season, when several technologies failed under high traffic.

-Engineers were normalizing these relational systems to reduce data redundancy, a design that optimizes for storage.
-The sacrifice: they stored a given "item" of data (e.g., the information pertaining to a product in a product database) over several relations, and it takes time to assemble disjoint parts for a query.
+Traditional databases often split data into smaller pieces to save space, but combining those pieces during searches can make queries slower.
 Many of Amazon's services demanded mostly primary-key reads on their data, and with speed a top priority, putting these pieces together was extremely taxing.

 Content with compromising storage efficiency, Amazon's response was Dynamo: a highly available key–value store built for internal use.
 Dynamo, it seemed, was everything their engineers needed, but adoption lagged.
 Amazon's developers opted for "just works" design patterns with S3 and SimpleDB.
 While these systems had noticeable design flaws, they did not demand the overhead of provisioning hardware and scaling and re-partitioning data.
 Amazon's next iteration of NoSQL technology, DynamoDB, automated these database management operations.

 Overview

-DynamoDB differs from other Amazon services by allowing developers to purchase a service based on throughput, rather than storage.
-If Auto Scaling is enabled, then the database will scale automatically.
-Additionally, administrators can request throughput changes and DynamoDB will spread the data and traffic over a number of servers using solid-state drives, allowing predictable performance.
-It offers integration with Hadoop via Elastic MapReduce.

-In September 2013, Amazon made a local development version of DynamoDB available so developers could test DynamoDB-backed applications locally.